volumio/volumio-plugins-sources/pandora/Readme.md

    #### Changes
    * Resized the Pandora icon to 45% of former size to better match other Volumio icons.
 The former size was due to remedial image processing skills by yours truly.
 Suggested by @davestlou.

+### Version 2.10.3
+   #### Fixes
+   * Changed Pandora icon from grayscale to black and white to fit the Volumio standard (I did not see the comment on GitHub until a few days ago).

 ## Issues

 * ~~Next track is not working properly.
 Hopefully there will be a fix!~~<br/>